jgerstmayr/EXUDYN/docs/RST/cInterface/GeneralInformation.rst

-   og = mbs.AddObject(ObjectGround()) #copy data of ObjectGround() into C++ o0 = mbs.GetObject(0)              #get copy of internal data as dictionary del o0                             #delete the local dictionary; C++ data not affected
+   og = mbs.AddObject(ObjectGround()) #copy data of ObjectGround() into C++ o0 = mbs.GetObject(0)              #get copy of internal data as dictionary del o0                             #delete the local dictionary; C++ data not affected del mbs, mbs2                      #references to mbs deleted (C++ data still available) del SC                             #references to SystemContainer deleted
+   #at this point, mbs and SC are not available any more (data may be cleaned up by Python)

 .. _sec-cinterface-exceptions: